the-cult-of-integral/discord-raidkit/README.md

 ### Installation
 - Visit the [releases page](https://github.com/the-cult-of-integral/discord-raidkit/releases) and download the latest version.

-- Extract the zipped file and run `install_requirements.bat`, which contains a single pip installation.
-If you're familiar with Python's virtual environments, remember that you can run this inside a virtual environment to only install packages in said environment.
+- Run the `install_requirements` script for your operating system.

+  - If using Windows, run `install_requirements.ps1`.
+This powershell script will install Git if not found using Chocolatey (and will install Chocolatey if not found), then install all Python modules needed. **If this script fails due to an execution policy issue, try running the following command in an administrator powershell process: `set-executionpolicy remotesigned`**.

+  - If using Linux, run `install_requirements.sh`.
+This shell will install Git if not found via `sudo apt-get install git` then install all Python modules needed.
+If this method of installing Git is not valid for your distro, edit the shell script as needed.

 - Run `main.py` to start the program.

-*/!\ This project requires Python — install at [python.org](https://www.python.org/downloads/)*

-***/!| When installing Python, check "Add to PATH"!***
+*/!\ This project requires Python — install at [python.org](https://www.python.org/downloads/) — /!\ When installing Python, check "Add to PATH"!*

 ---